WillieXia/Project-Go/README.txt

 (Strategy still in progress)

 BUGS
--Implement a try again feature when piece tries to make an invalid play instead of wasting turn -(FIXED) Right side capture not working
+-(FIXED) Implement a try again feature when piece tries to make an invalid play instead of wasting turn -(FIXED) Right side capture not working

 OTHER FEATURES